 While 5G home internet may naturally be quite appealing to anyone with an underperforming NBN connection, it can also be a great way to get faster speeds for less money.
-Most uncapped 5G home internet plans are cheaper than an NBN 100 plan, but can offer performance similar to or faster than an NBN 250 plan.
+Uncapped 5G home internet plans are cheaper than an NBN 100 plan, but can offer performance similar to or faster than an NBN 250 plan.
 Capped 5G home internet plans are also cheaper than their same speed NBN alternatives.

-For comparison, here are the NBN 100 plans from the telcos offering 5G home internet free trials:
+For reference, here are the NBN 100 plans from the telcos offering 5G home internet free trials:

 Alex Choros is Managing Editor at WhistleOut, Australia’s phone and internet comparison website.